Image

 About the project

-In Södertälje, the ongoing demand for housing and urban development presents significant challenges in preserving green spaces and natural structures.
-Addressing the impacts of climate change and increasingly extreme weather conditions is crucial for the city.
-Furthermore, there is a pressing need to transform transportation and travel patterns to support a more sustainable and green city center.
+For Södertälje, answering demands for housing and urban development while preserving green spaces and natural structures presents a significant challenge.
+Addressing the impacts of climate change and increasingly extreme weather conditions is also crucial for the city.

-Södertälje aims to prioritise urban greening by expanding and connecting green spaces through tree planting, green corridors, and parks.
-These initiatives will help reduce the urban heat island effect, improve air quality, and mitigate flood risks.
+Södertälje aims to prioritise urban greening by expanding and connecting green spaces through tree planting, green corridors and parks.
+These initiatives help reduce the urban heat island effect, improve air quality and mitigate flood risks.
 By incorporating “green belts” and replacing hard surfaces with permeable, plant-friendly alternatives, the city can enhance both environmental and public health.

 Challenges

-• The challenge of meeting constant housing and urban development needs while preserving green spaces and natural structures.
+• Meeting constant housing and urban development needs while preserving green spaces and natural structures.

 • Tackling the impacts of climate change and extreme weather events on the city.

-• Prioritizing urban greening efforts over optimizing traffic solutions and traditional development approaches.
+• Prioritising urban greening efforts over optimising traffic solutions and traditional development approaches.

 Proposed solutions

-• Södertälje seeks expertise from Bruges in green urban development, focusing on biodiversity, Nature-Based Solutions, climate adaptation, and communication strategies for engaging citizens and stakeholders.
+• Bruges has valuable expertise in green urban development, focusing on biodiversity, nature-based solutions, climate adaptation, and communication strategies for engaging citizens and stakeholders.

-• Bruges has launched a highly interesting project aimed at reopening hidden water channels.
+• Bruges has launched a particularly interesting project to reopen hidden water channels.

 • Similarly, Södertälje has recently introduced a pollination plan to support pollinating bees and other insects, an area in which Bruges is also actively engaged.